HashTag-PurpleTeam/docs/README.md

-project1
+Document Repository
 ========

-Repository for project 1.
+Contains completed documents for #PurpleTeam in the CS111 class at UCSC in Spring 2014.